MiguelMachado-dev/disc-go-bot/README.md

 5. Build the application: `go build`
 6. Run the application: `./disc-go-bot`

+The application will automatically create an SQLite database in the `data` directory to store user Gemini API keys securely.

 Now, your bot should be running and connected to Discord.
 Invite the bot to your server and start using the commands.

 You can change some settings like prefix on `.env` file.